exasol/tableau-connector/README.md

 The Exasol Tableau Connector is an adapter, that maps Exasol's analytical capabilities to Tableau's external interface, allowing Tableau to use Exasol-specific features.

+## Note

+**Currently the Tableau connector developed in this repository is not yet signed, certificated and shipped by Tableau and is not recommended for production environments.**

 ## Features

 * Exasol-specific connection dialog